RollingSea/ms1-tour-company/README.md

 ## Frameworks and Libraries Used

 -  [Bootstrap 4.6.x](https://getbootstrap.com/docs/4.6/getting-started/introduction/)
-   - Bootstrap was used for the navigation bar, the slider gallery and to make the site more responsive.
+   - Bootstrap was used for the navigation bar, the slider gallery, contact and booking forms and to make the site more responsive.

 - [Google Fonts](https://fonts.google.com/)
    - Google fonts was used to import the Open Sans Font into the style sheet and used throughout the site.